UdayVempalli/Dev-ops-Project/README2.md

-# 🚀 Set Up Your Web App in the Cloud (Day 1 of this DevOps Challenge)
+# 🚀 Set Up Your Web App in the Cloud

 ## 🎯 Objective
-Ready to set up your web app from scratch?
-In this step, you're going to:

 - Launch an EC2 instance
 - Set up VSCode on your local computer
 - Use Remote - SSH to connect VSCode with your EC2 instance